cosmic-microwave-bg/FLattice/README.md

 ## How to use

-Here, I introduce a simple procedure to run FLattice.
+Here, I introduce a simple procedure to use FLattice.

 1. Create make file by `cmake`